airzhang23/cloud-manager-automation-samples/terraform/azure/readme.md

   ```
 ### New Resources vs. Existing Resources (use_existing_resources)
 * By default, we set the use_existing_resources parammeter to "false",
-this means that terrafrom will create all NEW resources: Resource Group, Vnet, Subnet, NIC, PublicIP, Security Group, VM, Disk
+this means that terraform will create all NEW resources: Resource Group, Vnet, Subnet, NIC, PublicIP, Security Group, VM, Disk
 * If you want OCCM resources to be created in an existing Resource Group under a given Vnet and Subnet you can set use_existing_resources=true and provide existing names for these resources (resource_group, virtual_network, subnet_id)
-* Once all parameters are set and verified continue to Run Terrafrom step
+* Once all parameters are set and verified continue to Run Terraform step

-### Run Terrafrom
+### Run Terraform
 * cd to the directory and make sure you have all 6 files:
-    ```terrafrom
+    ```terraform
     ./outputs.tf
     ./main.tf
     ./occm_setup.yaml